Visit San Antonio de Areco: A Traditional Gaucho Town near Buenos Aires

 Boliche de Bessonart Bar

 This lively bar is a place frequented by locals and gauchos.
 This is one of the most popular bars in the town and the energy is often palpable.
 The bar and ambiance can transport you to another time.
-It feels local and traditional and brings the character and charm you may be searching for in a small Argentine town.
-If you want to try a local drink, ask for a fernet and coke,
+It feels traditional and brings the character and charm you may be searching for in a small Argentine town.
+If you want to try a local drink, ask for a fernet y coca which is a favorite throughout Argentina,

 A bustling restaurant filled with people seated at tables, enjoying good company and delicious meals - San Antonio de Areco